 Fortunately, the train ride is only 35 to 40 minutes between Baixa and Cascais.
 Furthermore, trains run frequently between the two destinations.

-Lisbon Christmas Trees, Christmas Lights, and Christmas Decorations
+Lisbon Christmas Lights, Trees, and Decorations

 The main squares and streets of Lisbon inspire awe with majestic Christmas trees, magical Christmas lights, and marvelous Christmas decorations.